Skip to main content

 A randomized, placebo-controlled trial published in 2012 evaluated psyllium’s effects on LDL cholesterol in adolescent males with risk factors for heart disease.
 Psyllium therapy of just 6 g per day was found to significantly lower cholesterol, specifically LDL, by 6%.

-Your healthcare provider will provide recommendations on which type of fiber is best for your gut health.
+Your healthcare provider can provide recommendations on which type of fiber is best for your gut health, based on your individual health history.

 Coverage and cost comparison of Benefiber vs. Metamucil

 Benefiber is an OTC supplement that is not typically covered by commercial or Medicare insurance.
-Typical retail packaging for Benefiber would be a 248 g bottle which can cost as much as $18.
-If your healthcare provider writes a prescription for Benefiber, a coupon from SingleCare can lower the price to less than $10.
+Typical retail packaging for Benefiber would be a 248 g bottle, which can cost as much as $21.
+If your healthcare provider writes a prescription for Benefiber, a coupon from SingleCare can lower the price to about $10 at Walgreens.

 Benefiber coupons

 Metamucil is also an OTC supplement that is not generally covered by commercial or Medicare insurance.
 Common packaging would be a box containing 44 dose packets of Metamucil powder.
 At full retail price, this may cost more than $30.
-A coupon from SingleCare would make it possible to get a Metamucil equivalent for around $3 with a prescription.
+A coupon from SingleCare would make it possible to get a Metamucil equivalent for around $9 at Walgreens with a prescription.

 Metamucil coupons